Cincinnati Reds: Cleveland Guardians

-The Ohio Cup was an annual pre-season baseball game, which pitted the Ohio rivals Cleveland Indians and Cincinnati Reds.
+First introduced in 1989, the Ohio Cup was an annual pre-season baseball game, which pitted the Ohio rivals Cleveland Guardians (Indians at the time) and Cincinnati Reds.
 In its first series it was a single-game cup, played each year at minor-league Cooper Stadium in Columbus, and was staged just days before the start of each new Major League Baseball season.

-A total of eight Ohio Cup games were played, between 1989 to 1996, with the Indians winning six of them.
+A total of eight Ohio Cup games were played, between 1989 and 1996, with the Indians winning six of them.
 The winner of the game each year was awarded the Ohio Cup in postgame ceremonies.
 The Ohio Cup was a favorite among baseball fans in Columbus, with attendances regularly topping 15,000.

 The Ohio Cup games ended with the introduction of regular-season interleague play in 1997.
 Thereafter, the two teams competed annually in the regular-season Battle of Ohio or Buckeye Series.
-The Ohio Cup was revived in 2008 as a reward for the team with the better overall record in the Reds–Indians series each year.
+The Ohio Cup was revived in 2008 and now serves as a reward for the team with the better overall record in the Reds–Guardians series each year.